SpecialtyJapanese history, Environmental History

-My courses introduce students to the particularities of Japanese history while challenging them to think closely about the process of reading and writing history in general.
-Whether we examine courtier culture in the eleventh century or women’s movements in the twentieth, I encourage students to reflect on the assumptions, techniques, and purposes involved in telling stories about the past.
-The courses introduce a wide range of materials, including history texts, novels, artwork, philosophical treatises, memoirs, and films.
+My courses introduce students to the particularities of Japanese and environmental history while challenging them to think closely about the process of reading and writing history in general.
+Whether we examine courtier culture in the eleventh century or industrial pollution in the twentieth, I encourage students to reflect on the assumptions, techniques, and purposes involved in telling stories about the past.

-Shaping my scholarship is a fundamental concern for how humans struggle to build and maintain connections to the past in the midst of radical change.
-In my first book, Modern Passings: Death Rites, Politics, and Social Change in Imperial Japan (2006), I examined the ways in which different interest groups in nineteenth- and twentieth- century Japan sought to preserve, abandon, or reinvent death rituals that had developed over generations to build continuity in the face of loss.
+My scholarship has been shaped by a fundamental concern for how humans struggle to build and maintain connections to the past in the midst of radical change.
+In Modern Passings: Death Rites, Politics, and Social Change in Imperial Japan (2006), I examine the ways in which different interest groups in nineteenth- and twentieth- century Japan sought to preserve, abandon, or reinvent death rituals that had developed over generations to build continuity in the face of loss.
 The question “What to do with the past?” haunts Modern Passings from start to finish, informing such topics as the reworking of cremation from a minority religious practice into a mandated public health measure, the expulsion of temple graveyards from city centers, and the evolution of funeral professionals from suppliers of ritual paraphernalia into purveyors of ritual knowledge.
-Investigating the history of these and other changes enabled me to trace how those living in a time of rapid institutional and social change struggled to find stability in a world that appeared to have very little of it.